SCOPAC contributed £15,000 towards the monitoring of a trial testing a new approach

 beach renourishment approaches (The Sand Engine: a solution for vulnerable deltas

 in the 21st Century?Coastal Dynamics 2013).
-The works at Poole Bay will be of national
+The works at Poole Bay are of national

-importance given the Sand Motor concept has never been trialled on beaches
+importance given that the Sand Motor concept had never before been trialled on beaches